pkumar26/demok8s/README.md

      -Location $location `
      -Verbose -Force

->Open acrDeploy.param.json in your favourite editor.
-Go through each value and edit them as needed
+>Explore contents of acrDeploy & acrDeploy.param.json in your favourite editor.
+Edit parameter values in acrDeploy.param.json as needed.

 *Setup deployment variables for ACR:*